 Once a plant dies and begins to decompose, all of the absorbed nutrients are then returned to the soil for other plants to use.
 This is known as the nutrient cycle.

-The problems occurs, however, when is comes to harvesting crops.
+The problems occurs, however, when it comes to harvesting crops.
 Many plants are grown by farmers to be used and sold.
-When the plants are removed from the soil, so are the nutrients, causing problems for future crops in the same soil.
+When the plants are removed from the soil, so are the nutrients, causing problems for future crops planted in the same soil.